Bezprym: Early years

-Bezprym was the only child of Bolesław the Brave born from his second marriage with an unknown Hungarian princess who, in older literature, was identified as Judith, daughter of the Hungarian ruler Géza.
-Though opinions vary about the actual identity of Bolesław I 's second wife, there are a number of researchers who still support the hypothesis that she was a daughter of Géza.
-Soon after his birth, the marriage of his parents ended, probably because of the deterioration in political relations between Poland and Hungary.
-Bezprym's mother was repudiated and sent away, although she probably remained in Poland and died soon afterwards.
+Bezprym was the only child of Bolesław the Brave born from his second marriage with an unknown Hungarian princess who is by some historians identified as Judith, daughter of the Hungarian ruler Géza, while others believe her to be Karolda (Géza's sister-in-law), or to come from minor princely family, given that disolution of the marriage did not result in any conflict between Poland and Hungary.
+Soon after the Prince's birth, the marriage of his parents ended; the reason for this is unknown.

-Shortly after his divorce, Bolesław I married Emnilda, who bore him five children.
+Shortly after disolution of his second marriage, Bolesław I married Emnilda, who bore him five children.
 The eldest son of this union, the future Mieszko II Lambert, was born in 990.

 Little is known about Bezprym's youthful years, in contrast with his half-brother Mieszko II, whose youth was fully described in several contemporary sources.
 This probably showed that his father disliked him and considered Mieszko II as his successor since his birth, which was confirmed by Bolesław I's later political activity.

 Bezprym was then destined to a church career, a fact that was demonstrated in the Vita of St. Romuald, a hermit from Ravenna.
-There it was stated that in one of the hermitages resided a son of a Polish Duke, who in 1001 gave him a horse.
+It was stated that in one of the hermitages resided a son of a Polish Duke, who in 1001 gave him a horse.
 According to modern historians, this Polish prince could only be Bezprym.
 However, in earlier historiography, it was theorised that the Polish prince who lived in the hermitage of Ravenna was Lambert, son of Mieszko I, or an unknown son of Bolesław I from his first marriage with the daughter of Rikdag, Margrave of Meissen.

 It is possible that Bezprym was in Hungary and there he was appointed head of Veszprém and Zala county.
-In this case the name "Veszprém" would have originated from his name.
+In this case, the name "Veszprém" would have originated from his name.
 However, this hypothesis proposed by a Hungarian researcher has not found acceptance among Polish historians.
 It is also probable that Bezprym was present at the coronation of his father as King of Poland in Gniezno Cathedral on 25 April 1025.